karshPrime/tmux-compile.nvim/README.md

 }
 ```

+**Note:** `local_config` can be set to anything, including just `"commands"`. `.lua` file extension
+isn't required.

 #### IMPORTANT: configuration precedence
 When starting, this plugin will load and apply the build/run/debug commands in the following order:
 1. tmux-compile.lua
 2. project_override_config
 3. build_run_config

-If there is no `tmux-compile.lua` file defined in the current working directory, the plugin will load
+If there is no `tmux-compile.lua` file defined in the current working directory, the plugin will
-the commands from the 'project_override_config' table inside the main config.
-If that is also not
+load the commands from the 'project_override_config' table inside the main config.
+If that is also
-defined for the current working directory, then the plugin will default to the commands defined by
+not defined for the current working directory, then the plugin will default to the commands defined
-the file extension of the current buffer
+by the file extension of the current buffer